open-telemetry/oteps/text/0156-columnar-encoding.md

 ecosystem: cost-effectiveness, advanced data processing, data minimization.
 This OTEP aims to extend the OTLP protocol to better address them while maintaining the compatibility with the existing ecosystem.

-Currently, the OTLP protocol uses a "row-oriented" format to represent all the OTEL entities.
+Currently, the OTLP protocol uses a "row-oriented" format to represent all the OTel entities.
 This representation works well for small batches (<50 entries) but, as the analytical database industry has shown, a "column-oriented" representation is more optimal for the transfer and processing of *large batches* of entities.
 The term "row-oriented" is used when data is organized into a series of records, keeping all data associated with a record next to each other in